 People often ask us how deep you can make one of our Hovr-mounted shelves before it fails or slants (12"?, 24"?, 36"?).
 The good news is, the bracket will not fail.
-However, if too much weight is placed on the shelf past our recommended limits of 300lbs at 8", the shelf will start to slant and then eventually rip out of the wall all-together - shelf, bracket and all!
+However, if too much weight is placed on the shelf past our recommended limits of 300lbs at 8", the shelf will start to slant as the screws that are in the wall attaching the male bracket will begin to slant and then eventually rip out of the wall - shelf, bracket and all!
 However, by using a metal epoxy glue, you can prevent or delay this occurrence to some degree.
 This is not however an opportunity to add MORE weight to your shelf.
 This temporary fix will keep the shelf straight until the epoxy breaks.
 At that point, there will be a sudden failure, and things will likely fall off the shelf and your shelf will slant significantly.
 That said, it will not rip out of the wall.
-In summary, you can push the limits here, but we don't recommend it, as you will ultimately end up in the same place no matter what if you go above the recommended weight / depth.

 For those looking for a guideline for how much you can put on a shelf at some benchmark depths, see the below diagram.
 Note that these listed weights are for scenarios in which the weight is evenly dispersed across the shelf, with a centre load point referenced (putting all the weight on the front edge of the shelf is going to cause issues no matter the hardware).

 The deepest we have made in the past was a 22-inch-deep shelf.
 When we put the load in the back, near the wall, it did not sag.
 The further we placed the weights in the front, the more it sagged.
 See the diagram below for the basic distribution of downward force across the shelf.